 What Are Tooth Cavities?

 Tooth cavities are areas of structural damage that present as holes in and through the surface of a tooth [7].
 They are the progressive and often entirely-preventable result of everyday behaviors and oversights in daily dental hygiene [8].
-For example: Drinking acidic beverages weakens the protective enamel of the tooth over time, while inadequate brushing allows cavity-causing bacteria to thrive and fails to remove the accumulated plaque that hardens into acidic, enamel-eroding tartar.
+For example, Drinking acidic beverages weakens the protective enamel of the tooth over time, while inadequate brushing allows cavity-causing bacteria to thrive and fails to remove the accumulated plaque that hardens into acidic, enamel-eroding tartar.

 That said, different types of cavities develop under different conditions, progress at different speeds, and are exacerbated and accelerated by different contexts.